BEST Magic Shows Orlando Florida 2019

 Orlando, FL 32819

 The "bad boys of magic" have been wowing audiences in Las Vegas for over 20 years.
 Why bad boys you say?
 Well, they have the bad habit of revealing how it's done!
 But it never seems to take away from the amazing wow factor of what they do!
 Their act is surprising, clownish, and well... unconventional.
 They have been making headlines for years with their many TV shows, Broadway performances, and sold out runs.
 The chemistry between this duo is magical.
-They love to meet their fans, so don't miss the "meet and greet" after the show.
+They love to meet their fans, so don't miss the "meet and greet" after the show or catch their Vegas show.

 The Magic Mansion